 I have always known that my husband is a very ambitious person but actually listening to his ideas and thoughts DAILY really helped our marriage out.
-Listening to him wasn’t just for a few days.
+Really listening to him and taking an interest in what he’s saying isn’t meant to be for just a few days.

 It’s been YEARS.
-As smart as you are, your husband could be smarter than you in other things!
+As smart as you are, your husband could be smarter than you in lots of other things!
 It’s not all about you.
-It’s about the both of you.
+It’s about both of you.

 What to do when your husband doesn’t listen to you.

 Once you’ve tried to communicate your opinion in a nice manner and it’s still not working, it’s time to talk to God.
 It’s time for prayer when your husband won’t listen and he’s not changing.

 A person has to listen and value your opinions on their own, nobody can change that.
 You cannot change your husband no matter how hard you try.

 You’ve got to understand that people change when they want to change.
 And you’re not in charge of that because you’re not God, sis.

 God can change your husband, of course.
 He works in people’s lives and he can change others with a blink of an eye.